lablup/backend.ai-docs-webui/docs/sftp_to_container/sftp_to_container.rst

 First, create a compute session, then click the app icon (first button) in Control, followed by SSH / SFTP icon.
-Then, a daemon that allows SSH/SFTP access from inside the container will be initiated, and the Webui app interacts with the daemon through a local proxy service.
+Then, a daemon that allows SSH/SFTP access from inside the container will be initiated, and the Web-UI app interacts with the daemon through a local proxy service.

 .. warning::
    You cannot establish a SSH/SFTP connection to the session until you click the SSH/SFTP icon.
-When you close the Webui app and launch it again, the connection between the local proxy and the Webui app is initialized, so the SSH/SFTP icon must be clicked again.
+When you close the Web-UI app and launch it again, the connection between the local proxy and the Web-UI app is initialized, so the SSH/SFTP icon must be clicked again.

 Next, a dialog containing SSH/SFTP connection information will be pop up.